Contact

 The LP Act requires that each LP has a written limited partnership agreement, which provides for the rights and obligations of the partners between themselves, and which may also provide for the affairs and business activities of the LP.

-A model form of limited partnership agreement (the Model Agreement) is provided by the Limited Partnership Regulations, Revised Edition 2020 and will be deemed to be the partnership agreement of an LP on registration, unless a separate limited partnership agreement is entered into which excludes, modifies or is inconsistent with the Model Agreement.
+A model form of limited partnership agreement (the Model Agreement) is provided by the Limited Partnership Regulations, Revised Edition 2020 (as amended) and will be deemed to be the partnership agreement of an LP on registration, unless a separate limited partnership agreement is entered into which excludes, modifies or is inconsistent with the Model Agreement.
 Consistent with international practice, our experience is that, in practice, LPs are formed with a short, modified version of the Model Agreement, which is subsequently restated with a longer, transaction-specific limited partnership agreement.

 General and limited partners